HPC-FAIR/docs/source/index/getting_started.md

 ## Pipelines

+A pipeline in machine learning refers to a sequential process that combines multiple steps of data preprocessing, feature extraction, model training, and evaluation into a single, unified workflow.
+The primary goal of a pipeline is to streamline the entire machine learning process, making it more efficient, organized, and easier to reproduce.

 The pipeline() is the easiest and fastest way to use a pretrained model for inference.
 You can use the pipeline() out-of-the-box for many tasks across different modalities, some of which are shown in the table below: